This Ipsos UK Survey and your personal data

 Topics

-What is Ipsos UK’s legal basis for processing your personal data?
+What information will Ipsos UK collect about you, how is it used, and what is Ipsos UK’s legal basis for processing your personal data?

 Alongside the answers you provide when you take part in the PAMCo survey, we will also process some of the data about you and your household that was provided by an adult aged 16 or over in your household as part of their participation in the Barb Survey.
 The privacy notice for the Barb survey can be found here.